Archange-py/Draughts_Game/README.md

 # Draughts Game

 ###
 Welcome !
 This repository contains a checker game for use on the Numworks calculator emulator.
-To install the necessary libraries on you compurer, go [here](https://github.com/Archange-py/Visuel).
+To install the necessary libraries on you compurer, go [here](https://github.com/Archange-py/Visuel), in the section "How to use it".

 ## Table of Contents
 ***